Want to try artichokes but don’t know where to start? Then, you are in the right place! Here we’ll show you the best way to clean and cook artichokes.

 3. Carve out the hairy choke

-And finally, before cooking the artichoke, we’ve got to remove the choke, the fuzzy part in the center, especially if we serve them to kids.
+And finally, before cooking the artichoke, we’ve got to remove the choke, the fuzzy part in the center, mainly if we serve them to kids.

-The choke is not only very unpleasant to eat but can also be a little dangerous, as it’s made of tiny hair that can get stuck in your throat.
+The choke is very unpleasant to eat and can be a little dangerous, as it’s made of tiny hair that can get stuck in your throat.

 To remove the choke, gently open up the center of the artichoke with your thumbs, exposing the fuzzy part.